v6d-io/v6d/docs/notes/architecture.rst

 *NO* instant remote data accessing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The partitions of a distributed data are stored distributedly in corresponding Vineyard instances of the cluster.
+The partitions of distributed data are stored distributedly in corresponding Vineyard instances of the cluster.
 Only the client on the same machine can access the data partition.
 In order to access a remote partition, data migration APIs of Vineyard can be invoked to trigger the migration process, but not for instant accessing.